zeke-john/codecall/README.md

 ### Progress Updates

 The model uses `progress()` to provide real time feedback while a script in being executed.
-This gives users visibility into what's happening without requiring multiple `executeCode()` calls like normal tools calls.
+This gives users visibility into what's happening without requiring multiple `executeCode()` calls like normal tools calls... essentially a console.log wrapper

 The sandbox uses stdout as an IPC channel and not a log stream, so each line is parsed as a JSON and routed based on its `type` field.
 A normal `console.log("hi")` isn't valid protocol JSON, so the sandbox ignores it.